BRITE-REU/programming-workshops/source/workshops/01_linux_bash/grep_awk_sed.rst

 SED  stands for "Stream EDitor".
 It is a widely used text processing Linux tool.

-* I want to read the first three lines of a text file:
+* I want to read the fourth line of a text file:

 .. code-block:: sh

-      cat BRITE_students.txt | sed -n 3p
+      cat BRITE_students.txt | sed -n 4p
 --------------------

 * What if we want to replace one word with another: